- (Chair) Janet Gough, Associate Primary English and Literacy Consultant, The National Association for the Teaching of English

 - Katie Farrington and Elaine Walsh, Oxford University Press

-Join us in London, in partnership with The National Association for the Teaching of English, for the NATE Primary Matters Conference 2019 to address these concerns head on and review your strategy for delivering outstanding Primary English education.
-The conference will comprise of a full update on the policy context, the analysis of award-winning case studies, the provision of interactive workshops and the opportunity to hear from sector leaders on their priorities for 2019.
+Join us in London, in partnership with The National Association for the Teaching of English, for the NATE Primary Matters Conference 2019 to review your strategy for delivering outstanding Primary English education.
+Hear from Ofsted and other experts within the field on how to get the most out of your English Curriculum.

 Key Topics to be covered:

-- The latest thinking from Ofsted on reviewing and inspecting the Primary reading curriculum
+- The latest policy thinking from Ofsted on reviewing and inspecting the Primary reading curriculum

 - Improving Writing in Key Stage 2

-- Impact of the greater curriculum focus on explicit knowledge of grammar
+- Impact of the greater curriculum focus on good grammar

 - Generating meaningful classroom talk about the importance of language